Tarasovk49/2018_lipodisk_md/steered_md/README.md

 ```
 python add_ter_between_chains.py -i lipodisk_1.pdb -o lipodisk_ter.pdb
 ```
-You can continue calculation with or without forces with the extracted frame as a starting configuration.
+You can continue calculation with or without forces starting from extracted frame.